ybitrus/alx-system_engineering-devops-2022/0x02-shell_redirections/README.md

-Script to display the content of the /etc/passwd file
+Script to display the content of /etc/passwd and /etc/hosts